senaite/senaite2.com/docs/quickstart.md

 Click on the "Add" button above the listing table to add a new lab department.

 ![Add Lab Department](/screenshots/add_lab_department_screen.png "Add a new Lab Department")

+Enter the following values in the add form:

+- Title: `Chemistry`
+- Description: `Analytical chemistry department`

 Click the "Save" button when you are done.